duritong/trocla/README.md

   :address: https://vault.local
 ```

+With Vault when you delete a key, you don't delete all key content.
+The metadatas, like history, are still here and the endpoint are not delete.
+If you prefere to destroy all key content you can add `:destroy: true` in the `store_options:` hash.

 ### Backend encryption

 By default trocla does not encrypt anything it stores.
 You might want to let Trocla encrypt all your passwords, at the moment the only supported way is SSL.